LCluber/LeadDevToolkit/git/BRANCH.md

 Each new feature should reside in its own branch, which can be pushed to the central repository for backup and collaboration.

-When a feature is complete, it gets merged back into develop.
+When a feature is complete and tested, it gets merged back into develop.
 Features never interact directly with master.

 When a feature is way behind develop because of a long development process, merge develop into the feature branch to stay tuned.